Disadvantages of Buying a Property in Malaysia

 There are good reasons why we want to buy a property in Malaysia.
+Great property agents such as EdgeProp makes it easy to purchase a property.
+A few notable properties are Flat Sentul Utama, Sentul Murni project outlook, Ketumbar Hill project outlook as well as Suasana Sentral Loft project outlook.
 It is always good to know that the place where you are living is yours and you can do anything inside your house.
-But buying a property in Malaysia has its disadvantages.]
+But buying a property in Malaysia has its disadvantages.

 First is that you need to shed a huge amount of money upfront and you need to pay the fees and other charges that is required in buying a property.
 Other than the down payment, you also need to pay the closing costs and moving expenses.
 Plus, if you are buying a condo, you also need to pay the maintenance and the amenities fees.
 The miscellaneous expenses that has to be paid when buying a home are stamp duty for transfer of ownership title, Sale and, this is also known as the Memorandum of Transfer or MOT, the Purchase Agreement (SPA) legal fees, Stamping for SPA, SPA legal disbursement fee, loan facility agreement legal fees, stamp duty for loan, Loan Facility Agreement legal disbursement fee, fee for transfer of ownership title, Mortgage Reducing Term Insurance, Government Tax on Agreements and Bank Processing Fee for loan.